LOADING ...

 In the courtroom of honor, the judge his gavel

-To that all's equal and that the courts are on the level
+To show that equal and that the courts are on the level

-And that the strings in the ain't pulled and persuaded
+And that the strings in the books ain't pulled and

-Once the cops have chased after and caught 'em
+Once that the cops have chased and caught 'em

 And the ladder of law has no top and no bottom

-Who happened to be feelin' that way without warnin'
+Who just happened to be feelin' that way without

-And he spoke through his cloak, most deep and
+And he spoke through his cloak, most and distinguished

 Oh, but you who